kubasse/PhotoSave/README.md

 <br><br>
 <p align="center">
-Redirection to the camera after agreement to use it :
+Redirection to the camera after agreement to use it : <br>
 (view after making photo)
 </p>